-Based on the acceptance of the fact that competence is the state of having sufficient knowledge, judgment, and skill for a particular duty, section 165(7) of the Constitution underscores the fact that the responsibility of ensuring as a member of the Judiciary that one has the requisite competence for properly performing one's duties also falls on the members of the Judiciary individually and collectively.
-In other words, the responsibility of ensuring that members of the Judiciary have the requisite competence for the proper performance of their duties does not fall on the institution alone.
-Section 165(7) of the Constitution provides:
+Based on the acceptance of the fact that competence is the state of having sufficient knowledge, judgment, and skill for a particular duty, section 165(7) of the Constitution underscores the fact that the responsibility of ensuring that one has the requisite competence for properly performing one's duties also falls on the members of the Judiciary individually and collectively.
+In other words, the responsibility of ensuring that members of the Judiciary have the requisite competence for the proper performance of their duties does not fall on the institution alone but also with judges in their individual capacities.
+More particularly Section 165(7) of the Constitution provides: